PatiyalAnuj/Automation-Java-Selenium/README.md

 - Automatically downloads and configures the appropriate driver based on the browser version.
 - Simplifies the setup process.

+## WebDriver in Selenium
+Selenium WebDriver is a core component of the Selenium suite that allows you to automate web browser interactions programmatically.
+It provides an object-oriented API for controlling various web browsers and simulates user actions such as clicking buttons, filling out forms, and navigating between pages.
+Selenium WebDriver refers to both the language bindings and the implementations of the individual browser controlling code.
+This is commonly referred to as just WebDriver.

+>[!TIP]
+> Selenium WebDriver is a `W3C Recommendation`.

+> WebDriver supports multiple programming languages, browsers, and operating systems, making it one of the most versatile tools for browser automation.

 ## Terminology
 - `API:` Application Programming Interface.
 This is the set of “commands” you use to manipulate WebDriver.